Sri Lankan Beef Curry

 Cook on medium heat for 5-10 minutes.

-Add in a cup of water and continue to cook on medium heat.
+Add in the coriander and a cup of water and continue to cook on medium heat.

 Reduce the flame to low and cook for another 30 minutes or until meat is tender, stirring occasionally.